Roman Catholic

 By the bank of a small hill forced to dig a ditch.

-Next murdered in a mass execution, together with two other priests, Fr John Bogdański and Theodore Fr Borowski.
+Next murdered in a mass execution, together with two other priests, Fr John Bogdański and Fr Theodore Borowski.

-Murderers immediately covered the ditch with soil.
+The ditch the murderers immediately covered with soil.

 alt. details of death